mitre/caldera/docs/installation.rst

         docker run --net=host caldera --database.port 27020

-Finally, follow the last instructions above to login to the Caldera server and change the Administrator password.
+After installation, follow the `Post-install steps`_ to login to the Caldera server and change the Administrator password.

 Option 3: Installing Without Docker
 -----------------------------------